kuriv/kuriv.github.io/manual/PHP/README/语言参考/类与对象/Trait.md

     use Foo;

     /**
-     * Just a test property.
+     * Override the parent property.
      *
      * @var string
      */
     public $foo = 'foo';

     /**
-     * Just a test property.
+     * Try to override the parent property.
      *
      * @var bool
      */